Beginner level

 whitstable-garden-planting-sarah

-The risk with an informal garden that is improperly planned is that the pick and mix planting usually seen when people add little by little to their garden is that the plants all flower at different times, and you end up in a constant cycle of maintenance.
-It is important to ensure in an informal garden that the ultimate height and growing speed is carefully considered.
+The risk with an informal garden that is improperly planned is that the 'pick and mix' planting usually seen when people add little by little to their garden is that the plants all flower at different times, and you end up in a constant cycle of maintenance.
+It is important to ensure in an informal garden that the ultimate height and growing speed are carefully considered.

 Garden ninjas show garden for the BBC